 - Be a highly self-aware individual

-- Understand own behaviour, modify patterns
+- Understand own behavior, modify patterns

-- Examine own thoughts, behaviours, actions
+- Examine own thoughts, behaviors, actions

 - Be present in the Adult Ego-State